4 Tips for Managing Multiple Chronic Health Conditions

 4. Speak up if the treatment plan is too complicated, confusing, or unclear

-• Before leaving the doctorā€™s office, get clear and detailed instructions in writing about new medications or treatments and how to add them to the current daily routine.
+• Before leaving the doctor’s office, get clear, detailed written instructions on new medications or treatments and how to add them to your current daily routine.

-• Make sure you fully understand the instructions and that they’re as simple and easy-to-follow as possible.
+• Make sure you fully understand the instructions and that they’re as simple and easy to follow as possible.

-Next StepĀ Ā Print this tip sheet for the next doctorā€™s appointment ā€“ Living with Multiple Health Problems: What Older Adults Should Know, from Health in Aging (PDF)
+Next Steps: Print this tip sheet for the next doctor’s appointment – Living with Multiple Health Problems: What Older Adults Should Know, from Health in Aging (PDF)

 Recommended for you: